-The rooftop is open from 3 PM until dusk Saturday, Sunday and Monday.
-It is truly an awesome space and something I’d highly recommend doing.
+The rooftop is open from 3 PM until dusk on Friday, Saturday, and Sunday.
+It is truly a special space and I’d highly recommend visiting.

 The Charles Bridge – a must see sight if you only have one day in Prague